lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab3.md

 September 13th.

 ## Grading turnaround
-Scores will be uploaded to D2L by class time on Wednesday, Septmber 20th.
+Scores will be uploaded to D2L by class time on Wednesday, September 20th.